DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 $$\frac{S_{t}-S_{t-1}}{S_{t-1}}=\frac{\pi_{A} - \pi_{B}}{1+\pi_{B}} = \frac{0.019-0.03}{1+0.03} = -0.010678 = -1.07\%$$

-- General implication of relative PP is that countries with high rates of inflation will see their currencies depreciate against those with low rates of inflation
+- General implication of relative PPP is that countries with high rates of inflation will see their currencies depreciate against those with low rates of inflation

 ![Alt text](assets\IMG67.PNG)